Mont-Saint-Michel: 14th century

+Recent times

 The wealth and influence of the abbey extended to many daughter foundations, including St Michael's Mount in Cornwall.
 Its popularity and prestige as a centre of pilgrimage waned with the Reformation, and by the time of the French Revolution there were scarcely any monks in residence.
 The abbey was closed and converted into a prison, initially to hold clerical opponents of the republican regime.
 High-profile political prisoners followed.
 By 1836, influential figures—including Victor Hugo—had launched a campaign to restore what was seen as a national architectural treasure.
 The prison was closed in 1863.

 In 1872, French architect of historic monuments Édouard Corroyer was responsible for assessing the condition of Mont-Saint-Michel.
 It took him about two years to convince his minister to classify it as a historic monument, and it was officially declared as such in 1874.
 From then on Corroyer, a member of the Academy of Fine Arts, devoted fifteen years of his life to the restoration of "la Merveille".
 Under his direction, gigantic works were undertaken, starting with the most urgent.
 He wrote four works on the building.

 During the occupation of France in World War II, German soldiers occupied Mont-Saint-Michel, where they used St. Aubert church as a lookout post.
 The island was a major attraction for German tourists and soldiers, with around 325,000 German tourists from July 18, 1940, to the end of the occupation of France.

 After the Allies' initial D-Day invasion of Normandy that began on June 6, 1944, many exhausted German soldiers retreated to strongholds like Mont-Saint-Michel.
-On August 1, 1944, a single American soldier – Private Freeman Brougher of Pennsylvania and the 72nd Publicity Service Battalion – reached and liberated Mont-Saint-Michel accompanied by two British reporters, Gault MacGowan of the New York Sun and Paul Holt with the London Daily Express.
+On August 1, 1944, a single American soldier – Private Freeman Brougher, from Pennsylvania, of the 72nd Publicity Service Battalion (a small Anglo-American psychological warfare unit) – reached and liberated Mont-Saint-Michel accompanied by two British reporters, Gault MacGowan of the New York Sun and Paul Holt with the London Daily Express.
 Jubilant crowds of locals greeted Brougher, Holt and MacGowan, and Brougher signed the Golden Book, the island's record of visiting nobility, at the mayor's invitation.
 The abbey was also used as a prison for the first time since the French Revolution when male collaborators with the Germans were jailed there.

 Mont-Saint-Michel and its bay were added to the UNESCO list of World Heritage Sites in 1979, listed with criteria such as cultural, historical, and architectural significance, as well as human-created and natural beauty.